Turbulent disruption of density staircases in stratified shear flows

-\cpc{Therefore, we consider the following scaling, where hatted quantities are dimensionless:}
+\cpc{Therefore, we consider the following scaling (the star is dropped for dimensionless quantities):}

-where the relevant time-scale has been set by the shear, $\Bar{N}^{2}$ is a typical value of the \cpc{buoyancy frequency} so that $\hat{N}^{2} = \mathcal{O}(1)$ and, since we are assuming that $\epsilon$ is \np{large enough to sustain an inertial subrange and} that the inertial scaling holds, $\hat{\epsilon} = \mathcal{O}(1)$ \cpc{(in fact we will assume, when numerically running the model forward in time, that $\epsilon$ is constant and therefore $\hat{\epsilon} = 1$ precisely)}.
-In practice, $\Bar{N}^{2}$ and $U/L$ \cpc{are} the background stratification and shear of the disturbed profiles considered in the linear stability analysis (section~\ref{section:linear_stability_analysis}).
+where the relevant time-scale has been set by the shear, $N_{c}^{\ast}$ is a typical value of the buoyancy frequency so that $N^{2} = \mathcal{O}(1)$ and, since we are assuming that $\Ast{\epsilon}$ is large enough to sustain an inertial subrange and that the inertial scaling holds, $\epsilon = \mathcal{O}(1)$ (we will assume in the following that $\Ast{\epsilon}$ is constant and therefore consider $\epsilon = 1$ precisely; in fact, we will show in section~\ref{section:dependence_on_the_parameters} that the precise value of $\epsilon$ does not affect our results).
+In practice, ${N_{c}^{\ast}}^{2}$ and $\Ast{U}/\Ast{L}$ are the background stratification and shear of the disturbed profiles considered in the linear stability analysis (section~\ref{section:linear_stability_analysis}).
 System~\eqref{eq:coupled_system_flux_coefficient} then becomes: